Alquerque

 Are captures mandatory?

 Yes.
-Whenever any of your pieces can make a capturing leap, you must play a capture rather than a quiet step — the game highlights only the pieces that are allowed to move that turn.
+Whenever any of your pieces can make a capturing leap, you must play a capture rather than a quiet step.
+The game highlights only the pieces that are allowed to move that turn.

 How do I win?